treydempsey/sqlx-crud/README.md

 This removes much of the common, repetitive code needed when dealing with the typical CRUD operations.

-This library strives to do a few, narrowly defined things well in an effort to reduce 80% of the redundant code you might write for a database application when operating on a single table at a time.
+sqlx-crud strives to do a few, narrowly defined things well in an effort to reduce 80% of the redundant code you might write for a database application when operating on a single table at a time.
 It provides
-mechanisms: [Schema] and [Crud], to access and reuse the generated id, column, and query metadata.
-This can help with writing more complex queries outside of the single table CRUD paradigm, but it's primary use case is for CRUD.
+mechanisms: [Schema](./src/traits.rs) and [Crud](./src/traits.rs), to access
+and reuse the generated id, column, and query metadata.
+This can help with writing more complex queries outside of the single table CRUD paradigm, but its primary use case is for CRUD.

 ## Installation